CTSE-General/aws-hands-on/task 1 - continuous-delivery-pipeline/README.md

 - Select 'New service role'
 - Choose next

-Next up is the creation of source first stage:
+Next up is the creation of the **source stage**:
 - choose **GitHub Version 1** as the Source provider
 - connect your GitHub and choose your repository and select the main branch
 - Confirm that GitHub Webhooks is selected
 - Choose next

-The second stage we are going to add is the build stage:
+The second stage we are going to add is the **build stage**:
 - Choose **AWS CodeBuild** as the Build Provider
 - Select the Europe (Ireland) Region (eu-west-1)
 - select build-<YOUR_NAME> as the project name
 - choose next

-Last but not least it is time to add the deploy stage:
+Last but not least it is time to add the **deploy stage**:
 - choose **AWS Elastic Beanstalk** as the Deploy Provider
 - Select the Europe (Ireland) Region (eu-west-1)
 - Select your previously created environment
-- Choose next
-- Choose Create pipeline
+- Choose next & Create pipeline

 Now that you pipeline is setup you should be able to execute your pipeline and see the first deployment running through.